ganeshkaricharla/ganeshkaricharla/README.md

 ## Hi there, I'm Ganesh 👋

+I am Ganesh.
+I consider myself as a smart worker and determined team player.
+I am an developer skilled in C++, Java, Machine learning, Web Design, Data science and it's tools

+- ✔️ I'm a fast learner looking for interesting career opportunities in Data Anlytics and Software Developer.
+I am awaiting a job with a decent salary and more importantly, a chance to build up my career and skills.
+I am looking for growth.

+- ✔️ Currently, I am looking for internships and research projects in the field of Computer science and engineering.

 - 💻 I'm a Student, Developer, and Blogger
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with programmers